-QUALIFICATION REQUIREMENTS: A baccalaureate degree (Master’s degree is desired) in horticulture, agronomy, plant sciences, environmental sciences, agri-business or closely related areas is required.
-Some experience in urban and commercial horticulture is desirable.
+QUALIFICATION REQUIREMENTS: A baccalaureate degree (Master’s degree is desired) in agronomy, plant sciences, environmental sciences, horticulture, or closely related areas is required.
+Some experience in row-crop, specifically sugarcane production is desirable.
 Must have an undergraduate degree with an overall grade point average of at least 2.5 GPA (GPA requirements based on a 4.0 point system) and a 3.0 GPA for any graduate work attempted.
 Candidate must be an effective communicator, utilize mass media in outreach programs and possess the ability to work cooperatively with individuals and groups.
-Candidate must be proficient in planning and executing educational programs in consumer and commercial horticulture and should have practical knowledge of horticultural best management and environmental practices.
+Candidate must be proficient in planning and executing educational programs in row-crop production and should have practical knowledge of production practices.

 SALARY AND BENEFITS: Salary will be commensurate with qualifications and experience.
 The LSU AgCenter has an attractive benefits package with a wide variety of benefit options.
 Benefits offered include retirement, multiple medical insurance options, supplemental insurances (dental, life, long-term disability, accident, vision, long-term care, etc.), Tax Saver Flexible Benefits Plan (saves tax dollars on some child care and medical expenses), university holidays (14 per year, typically includes a week off at Christmas), generous annual (vacation) and sick leave benefits, Employee Assistance Program, and possible educational leave and tuition exemption for coursework at campuses of the LSU System.
 Specific benefits depend on job category, percent effort and length of employment.